Children's Services Practice Notes — Return to homepage

 Safety Organized Practice and North Carolina's Practice Model

 North Carolina has adopted a practice model to help our child welfare system shift from doing to families to working with them.
-As the figure shows, this model is supported by three components, just like a three-legged stool.
+This model is supported by three components, just like a three-legged stool.
 One leg is the child welfare practice standards.
 Another is policy, which includes the use of the revised Structured Decision Making tools.
-In this article, we zero in on the third leg, Safety Organized Practice tools and strategies that strengthen partnerships with families and communities while keeping child safety at the center.
+This article focuses on the third leg: Safety Organized Practice — tools and strategies that strengthen partnerships with families and communities while keeping child safety at the center.

 Practice Model Components

 North Carolina's practice standards describe how leaders, supervisors, and workers should interact with children, youth, families, and other child welfare staff.
-Each standard has key behaviors and core activities that staff at all levels should practice.
-They include:
+Each standard has key behaviors and core activities that staff at all levels should practice:

-• Communicating - how to listen, share information, maintain transparency, build trust
+• Communicating — how to listen, share information, maintain transparency, and build trust

-• Assessing - evaluating safety, risk, needs, strengths; ongoing monitoring to assess performance
+• Assessing — evaluating safety, risk, needs, and strengths; ongoing monitoring to assess performance

-• Planning - creating a case/family plan that includes safety goals, permanency, and well-being; mapping out interventions and responsibilities, and is inclusive of families, staff, and partners
+• Planning — creating a case/family plan that includes safety goals, permanency, and well-being; mapping out interventions and responsibilities, inclusive of families, staff, and partners

 • Implementing — putting the plan into action; monitoring progress; making adjustments; ensuring services are delivered; celebrating success